U.S. FDA declines to approve Cytokinetics' heart drug

-Feb 28 (Reuters) - Cytokinetics Inc CYTK.O said on Tuesday the U.S health regulator declined to approve its oral drug for a type of heart failure, citing lack of sufficient data to show the drug was effective.
+Feb 28 (Reuters) - Cytokinetics Inc CYTK.Osaid on Tuesday the U.S health regulator declined to approve its oral drug for a type of heart failure, citing lack of sufficient data to show the drug was effective, and sending shares down 3% after the market trade.

 The U.S. Food and Drug Administration's decision comes after a panel of outside experts in December recommended against allowing the use of the drug due to safety concerns.

-(Reporting by Pratik Jain and Bhanvi Satija in Bengaluru; Editing by Shinjini Ganguli)
+(Reporting by Pratik Jain and Bhanvi Satija in Bengaluru; Editing by Shinjini Ganguli and Sherry Jacob-Phillips)

 ((Pratik.Jain@thomsonreuters.com;))